kev065/bank-of-flatiron/README.md

 7. You can conribute to this project by forking it, making the necessary changes, pushing to github and creating a pull request.

 ### Licence
-This project is licenced under {the MIT Licence](https://github.com/kev065/bank-of-flatiron/blob/main/LICENSE/).
+This project is licenced under the [MIT Licence](https://github.com/kev065/bank-of-flatiron/blob/main/LICENSE/).